 Registration takes place before each semester begins.
 Completion of registration, in accordance with instructions issued by the Registrar, is a prerequisite to class attendance.
 These instructions are published in the semester Dates, Deadlines and General Information.
-A student must register on the WEB, or in person, and pay tuition and fees or make appropriate arrangements with the Bursar, to be considered officially registered.
+A student must register on the WEB, or in-person (with valid photo ID), and pay tuition and fees or make appropriate arrangements with the Bursar, to be considered officially registered.